fbpx

 DATES: Five Thursdays, January 25, February 1, 8, 15, 22

-LOCATION: VIRTUAL, with an in-person outdoor tours (Tour dates and locations TBD)
+LOCATION: VIRTUAL, with optional in-person outdoor garden tours (rain or shine!):

 SELF-PACED OPTION